jose-acevedoflores/cffi-explore/notes/threading.md

 I can convey to the user of the library that any struct passed to the `handler_` needs to properly manage being accessed by multiple threads.

+NOTE: This seems deceptively simple so, I'm still wrapping my head around it.